SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie nods.

-After the hug I lay down and open my front hooves for her.
-She lays down resting her head on my chest.
+After the hug I lie down and open my front hooves for her.
+She lies down resting her head on my chest.
 Wrapping my hooves around her, I squeeze her gently.

-We lay there together in silence, both enjoying the presence of the other.
+We lie there together in silence, both enjoying the presence of the other.
 I close my eyes and just take in the moment.

 Pinkie breaks the silence after about ten minutes of cuddling.
 "You said you were looking forward to this all day?"